-- 8.1 Each item of business to be transacted at a meeting will be noted on the agenda which will be approved by the Chief Executive or the Head of Legal and Regulatory Services.
-No other item of business will be considered at the meeting unless in accordance with Standing Order 13.1 (12) (Urgency). - 8.2 Copies of the agenda and any accompanying reports will be open for inspection by members of the public at the Chief office of the Council at County Buildings and on the Council's website, at least three clear days before the meeting, except: - (1) where the meeting is convened at shorter notice, in which case the agenda and reports will be available for public inspection from the time the meeting is convened; - (2) where an item is added to an agenda, copies of which are open for inspection by the public, copies of the item (or of the revised agenda), and copies of any report for the meeting relating to the item, will be open for inspection from the time the item is added to the agenda; and - (3) there may be excluded from the copies of reports the whole or part of any report which relates only to items during consideration of which, in the opinion of the Head of Legal and Regulatory Services, the meeting is likely not to be open to the public.
+- 8.1 Each item of business to be transacted at a meeting will be noted on the agenda which will be approved by the Chief Executive or the Chief Governance Officer.
+No other item of business will be considered at the meeting unless in accordance with Standing Order 13.1 (12) (Urgency). - 8.2 Copies of the agenda and any accompanying reports will be open for inspection by members of the public at the Chief office of the Council at County Buildings and on the Council's website, at least three clear days before the meeting, except: - (1) where the meeting is convened at shorter notice, in which case the agenda and reports will be available for public inspection from the time the meeting is convened; - (2) where an item is added to an agenda, copies of which are open for inspection by the public, copies of the item (or of the revised agenda), and

+- copies of any report for the meeting relating to the item, will be open for inspection from the time the item is added to the agenda; and - (3) there may be excluded from the copies of reports the whole or part of any report which relates only to items during consideration of which, in the opinion of the Chief Governance Officer, the meeting is likely not to be open to the public.